 After witnessing the Battle of Martinique on 17 April he was posted captain the next day to the Deal Castle 24 as part of the re-arrangement of Rodney’s captains, and he served in the Leeward Islands campaign from May-July.
-During the great hurricane from 4-12 October his command was driven from her anchorage at St. Lucia on to the coast of Puerto Rico, and Hawkins suffered a fever brought on by the subsequent exposure following her shipwreck.
+During the Great Hurricanes in October his command was driven from her anchorage at St. Lucia on to the coast of Puerto Rico, and Hawkins suffered a fever brought on by the subsequent exposure following her shipwreck.
 After two months imprisonment at the hands of the Spanish he was returned to Tortola in the British Virgin Islands, and upon being acquitted at the court-martial into his ship’s loss he returned to England aboard a packet with despatches.

 On 25 July 1781 Hawkins was appointed to the newly commissioned Ceres 32 in which he took General Sir Guy Carleton out to the North American station in April.
 He later brought that officer home in December 1783 prior to being paid off in the following February.
 In the meantime he had captured the America privateers Fox on 6 July 1782 and Matilda on 28 September.

 From the spring of 1784 until paying her off in March 1786 Hawkins commanded the newly commissioned Rose 28 on the eastern coast of Scotland, and from 1786-9 he studied astronomy at Oxford University, travelling to the Netherlands, Denmark and Russia with Captain William Bentinck, his future brother-in-law, in order to further his education.
 He and Bentinck also visited Revolutionary France, built a yacht to sail from the Texel to Hamburg, and spent some time living in Copenhagen, and such was the knowledge they gleaned that during the Russian Armament of 1791 the government sought to consult with them, along with Captain William Sidney Smith, as the leading naval authorities on the Baltic.
 Also in 1791, the year of his marriage, Hawkins took the surname of his maternal grandmother, Whitshed, under the terms of his cousin’s will.